 Dedicated denial of service attacks on popular websites are very common, it can potentially bring your website to a crawl.
 If you use shared hosting, you may be more at risk, this depends entirely on your how well your hosting provider segregates server processing power and memory.
-Using a dedicated server means you’ll only need to concern yourself with protecting your own servers from DDOS attacks, but their cost puts them out of reach for most new businesses.
+Using a dedicated server means you’ll only need to protect your own servers from DDOS attacks, but their cost puts them out of reach for most new businesses.

 Apart from DDOS attacks, hackers may attempt to find and exploit popular vulnerabilities in WordPress software or vulnerabilities found in third party software you add to your website.

-Maintaining your website and ensuring your website’s security is a task unto itself.
+Maintaining your website and ensuring its security is a task unto itself.
 I’ve written a very detailed article on how WordPress websites are exploited and how you can protect your WordPress website.
 I sincerely recommend you give it read, it’ll keep your website safe from most attacks.

 Web server software like Apache Web Server, MySQL, SQL Server, Microsoft IIS, MariaDB, PostgreSQL, PHPMyAdmin et all are all required for many web hosts to keep things running smoothly.
 Software at your end is only one part of the equation, your hosting service runs a lot of web server infrastructure which requires a lot of software to keep things running smoothly.

 If software on the server side of things is not regularly updated, it could lead to problems and cause your site’s security to become compromised.
 Check out how many well known web hosts run on old software which aren’t necessarily vulnerable, but still presents potential problems down the line.

 An easy and pricey way out of all of the aforementioned problems – Use a managed WordPress hosting service like WPEngine and you’ll not have to worry much.
 But many web entrepreneurs can not afford a pricey hosting option.